xyzxinyizhang/16-bit-Half-Precision-Accelerator-Design-for-Convolution-Neural-Network/README.md

-# 16-bit Half Precision Convolution Kernal Design for Convolution Neural Network
+# 16-bit Half Precision Convolution Kernel Design for Convolution Neural Network
 This is a project written in Verilog.
 This a deployment of 16 bit float-point convolution kernal on FPGA.
 The code and final report are attached.